 “It’s a two-edged sword, Mr. Merrick.
 My activities have put your family in grave danger.”

 “Please call me John, Angel.
 Danger and my family are old friends.
-We have people we’ve defended and whose cases were unsuccessful, who threaten us with retaliation.
+We have people we’ve defended and whose unsuccessful cases resulted in threats of retaliation.
 As far as today is concerned, what do you think happened?”

 “I made a tactical mistake.”